 Faculty members are encouraged to make use of the BookList reports feature to prepare bookstore orders.
-Departmental administrators can use the report function to prepare department-wide bookstore orders or prepare bookstore orders for individual courses.

 1. Go to "Reports" screen and enter search data

 1.1 In the full list of courses offered by your department, click on the "Access Reports" link.